jantman/biweeklybudget/docs/source/jsdoc.budget_transfer_modal.rst

 .. js:function:: budgetTransferModal()

    Show the modal popup for transferring between budgets.
-   Uses :js:func:`budgetTransferDivFillAndShow` as ajax callback.
+   Uses :js:func:`budgetTransferDivForm` to generate the form.